island-is/island.is/handbook/technical-overview/x-road/ArchitectureGuidelinesforServiceProvidersandConsumers.md

 ## Availability <a id="2c8b484c-479c-4a28-9dc0-211bc028a9c9"></a>

-A benefit of the distributed design of X-Road is that no one component is a system-wide bottleneck or point of failure.
+A benefit of the distributed design of X-Road is that no single component is a system-wide bottleneck or point of failure.
 The availability of security services for each service consumer and provider can be increased with redundant configurations.
 There are two possible approaches to increase the availability of X-Road security servers: Internal and external load balancing.
 Those two approaches entail a trade-off between simplicity and flexibility.

 The Security Server has an internal client-side load balancer, and it also supports external load balancing.
 The client-side load balancer is a built-in feature, and it provides high availability.
 Instead, external load balancing provides both high availability and scalability from a performance point of view.